vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machine-Basics/A-Generic-State-Machine.md

 4. **Publics Are Placed At Known Steps**.

    We must ensure that all $\texttt{publics}$ (the inputs and the outputs) are in the known position.
 So, $\texttt{publics}$ should be placed at known steps.
 This ensures that the SM's PIL does not have to change with every execution.

    For this reason, $\texttt{publics}$ are going to be placed in either the first positions of the polynomial or the last positions of the polynomial (these are specified positions in the arrays representing the columns of the trace).

 5. **Correct Program (ROM) Execution**.

    Although the polynomial identities are there to monitor correct state transitions (checking that each instruction does what it is supposed to do), and also that the correct sequence of instructions is followed, one still needs to make sure the instruction being executed belongs to the program in the first place.
 So, if for instance, the third instruction is being executed, is it really the third instruction of the right program or not.

    One of the implications of a dynamic execution trace, due to the inclusion of jumps, is that some of the previously *constant* (or preprocessed) polynomials must now be *committed* polynomials.

    If we are going to allow polynomials (i.e., columns in the execution trace) corresponding to the instructions to be committed, we need to be cautious that only instructions belonging to the right program are being executed.
 For this purpose, we are going to use a tool called [$\mathbf{Plookup}$](https://eprint.iacr.org/2020/315.pdf).

-### Checking Instructions’ Sequence
+### Checking Sequence Of Instructions